-Code Description Entry Type Example provided Note 'a' : T hese entries are assigned by • Ty pe of drilling mud, and • Ha zardous substances present classified u drilling mud/fluid has an oil base, the drilling mud and any associated ounder 01 05 05, and are hazardous waste. - nloride based drilling muds and any associated drilling wastes are part 02 Azardous (classified as 01 05 06) if they display a hazardous property WASTES FROM AGRICULTURE, HORTICULTURE, AQUACULTURE, FORESTRY, HUNTING AND FISHING, FOOD PREPARATION AND PROCESSING or contain POPs.
-02 01 wastes from agriculture, horticulture, aquaculture, forestry, hunting and fishing 02 01 01 sludges from washing and cleaning AN 02 01 02 animal-tissue waste AN 02 01 03 plant-tissue waste AN 02 01 04 waste plastics (except packaging) AN 02 01 06 animal faeces, urine and manure (including spoiled straw), effluent, collected separately and treated off-site AN 02 01 07 wastes from forestry AN 02 01 08 agrochemical waste containing hazardous substances MH 02 01 09 agrochemical waste other than those mentioned in 02 01 08 MN 02 01 10 waste metal AN 02 01 99 wastes not otherwise specified AN 02 02 wastes from the preparation and processing of meat, fish and other foods of animal origin 02 02 01 sludges from washing and cleaning AN 02 02 02 animal-tissue waste AN 02 02 03 materials unsuitable for consumption or processing AN 02 02 04 sludges from on-site effluent treatment AN 02 02 99 wastes not otherwise specified AN 02 03 wastes from fruit, vegetables, cereals, edible oils, cocoa, coffee, tea and tobacco preparation and processing; conserve production; yeast and yeast extract production, molasses preparation and fermentation 02 03 01 sludges from washing, cleaning, peeling, centrifuging and separation AN 02 03 02 wastes from preserving agents AN 02 03 03 wastes from solvent extraction AN 02 03 04 materials unsuitable for consumption or processing AN 02 03 05 sludges from on-site effluent treatment AN 02 03 99 wastes not otherwise specified AN 02 04 wastes from sugar processing 02 04 01 soil from cleaning and washing beet AN
+Code Description Entry Example Туре provided

+Note 'a': These entries are assigned by

+- Type of drilling mud, and - Hazardous substances present

+Where the drilling mud/fluid has an oil base, the drilling mud and any associated drilling wastes are classified under 01 05 05, and are hazardous waste.

+Barite or chloride based drilling muds and any associated drilling wastes are part of a mirror entry and are only hazardous (classified as 01 05 06) if they display a hazardous property or contain POPs.

+02 WASTES FROM AGRICULTURE, HORTICULTURE, AQUACULTURE, FORESTRY, HUNTING AND FISHING, FOOD PREPARATION AND PROCESSING 02 01 wastes from agriculture, horticulture, aquaculture, forestry, hunting and fishing 02 01 01 sludges from washing and cleaning AN 02 01 02 animal-tissue waste AN 02 01 03 plant-tissue waste AN 02 01 04 waste plastics (except packaging) AN 02 01 06 animal faeces, urine and manure (including spoiled straw), effluent, collected separately and treated off-site AN 02 01 07 wastes from forestry AN 02 01 08 agrochemical waste containing hazardous substances MH 02 01 09 agrochemical waste other than those mentioned in 02 01 08 MN 02 01 10 waste metal AN 02 01 99 wastes not otherwise specified AN 02 02 wastes from the preparation and processing of meat, fish and other foods of animal origin 02 02 01 sludges from washing and cleaning AN 02 02 02 animal-tissue waste AN 02 02 03 materials unsuitable for consumption or processing AN 02 02 04 sludges from on-site effluent treatment AN 02 02 99 wastes not otherwise specified AN 02 03 wastes from fruit, vegetables, cereals, edible oils, cocoa, coffee, tea and tobacco preparation and processing; conserve production; yeast and yeast extract production, molasses preparation and fermentation 02 03 01 sludges from washing, cleaning, peeling, centrifuging and separation AN 02 03 02 wastes from preserving agents AN 02 03 03 wastes from solvent extraction AN 02 03 04 materials unsuitable for consumption or processing AN 02 03 05 sludges from on-site effluent treatment AN 02 03 99 wastes not otherwise specified AN 02 04 wastes from sugar processing 02 04 01 soil from cleaning and washing beet AN